Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Oh, no.

-And then, but it was like, by the time they realized they're in the wrong cinema, they'd,
+And then, but was like, by the time they realized they're in the wrong cinema, they'd, the movie had started and they didn't want to disrupt people around them.

 So they just sat and watched a movie.

-The wrong one, though.
+The wrong one though.

 Oh, no.